I am a Photographian

 May 1987

+Since my last entry, in my judgment, there has been no spiritual improvement.
 I am obsessed with photography.
 I spend a lot of time thinking about equipment and techniques.
 I feel guilty about this, but I’m unsure why . . . it [photography] is my job.

 Yes, I was so involved in the Photographian religion that it became my way of life, so much so that I earned my living doing it.
 One could even say that it was not a religion, but was a "relationship".
 But my involvement in Christianity was also my "way of life", I just didn't earn a living at it like so many ministers do.

-One thing that should have been obvious to me (but wasn't) was this: Photography was not jealous of the time that I spent with Christianity - but - Christianity was very jealous of the time that I spent with Photography
+One thing that should have been obvious to me (but wasn't) was this: Photography was not jealous of the time that I spent with Christianity - but - Christianity was very jealous of the time that I spent with Photography.

 Photography didn't care one bit that I spent every goddamn Sunday morning and Sunday evening, and most Wednesday evenings, in church (the place where Christians meet).
 Photography didn't care that I spent so many evenings reading books about Christianity and studying the bible.
 Photography just waited for me to come back, when ever - no judgments, no condemnations, no threats.
 But if I were to miss a Sunday in church and instead spend the day out in the woods, along a creek, or along a city sidewalk, just taking pictures for the pure enjoyment of it, Christianity got downright pissed and let me know that I had committed the sin of . . . ? . . . well, I don't know what the name of that sin was, but as I was commanded in the bible: "not neglecting to meet together, as is the habit of some" (Apparently I was the "some"), and if I did commit that infraction, I felt guilty - but damn - I sure enjoyed my time taking pictures.